ENGL 1120: RHETORIC AND COMPOSITION (BASIC)

 ENGLISH DEPARTMENT SYLLABUS

-Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Program of Anderson University for all baccalaureate degree students, and this course applies to the “Use of the English Language” area in Part V of the liberal arts curriculum.
-This requirement stipulates that you must pass ENGL 1120 with a grade of C- or better.
-Therefore, should your final grade be a D+ or lower, you will be required to repeat ENGL 1120.
-Some majors may require a C. (Students who entered AU prior to September 2002 will meet the Liberal Arts requirements with a D.)
+Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Core of Anderson University for all baccalaureate degree students.
+English 1120 applies to the “Written Communication” portion of the liberal arts curriculum.
+This requirement stipulates that the student must pass ENGL 1120 with a grade of C-, or better.
+Therefore, should the final grade be a D+ or lower, the student will be required to repeat ENGL 1120.
+Some majors may require a C.

 - Assigned readings and exercises from the textbooks.